 General Psychology is of the hottest degree programs in the United States, coming in as the #4 most popular major in the country.
 So, there are lots of possibilities to explore when you're trying to determine where you want to get your degree.

 College Factual looked at 4 colleges and universities when compiling its 2024 Best General Psychology Schools in Vermont ranking.
-Combined, these schools handed out 340 degrees in general psychology to qualified students.
+When you put them all together, these colleges and universities awarded 322 degrees in general psychology during the 2021-2022 academic year.

 Your choice of general psychology school matters, so we have put together these rankings to help you make your decision.
 In order to come up with a best overall ranking for general psychology schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.